 The Study collaborates with academic departments across campus in order to provide accurate and high quality tutoring to students.
 Many wonderful faculty and staff dedicate their time and effort to supporting The Study's mission of enhancing students' academic experience as early and often as possible.
 The Study's Professor of The Month (POTM) program is one small way we can recognize a few of our valued partners.

-The entire staff at The Study wants to thank Professor Whitaker for all of her hard work and continuous support!
+The entire staff at The Study wants to thank Professor Perry for all of his hard work and continuous support!

 Previous Professor of The Month honorees:

 The Study has over 130 amazing tutors on staff and every week we highlight one.
 These tutors go above and beyond to support student academic success here at UK.